List of UK top-ten albums in 2018

 Ed Sheeran's Divide returned to the top of the chart for the opening two weeks of the year, totalling twenty weeks at number-one since it was released in March 2017.
 The first new number-one album of the year was The Greatest Showman: Original Motion Picture Soundtrack by The Greatest Showman cast.
 Overall, nineteen different albums peaked at number-one in 2018, with nineteen unique artists hitting that position.

 Background

 Multiple entries

 One-hundred and fifty-five albums charted in the top 10 in 2018, with one-hundred and thirty-nine albums reaching their peak this year (including the re-entries Appetite for Destruction, Christmas, ABBA Gold: Greatest Hits, Mamma Mia!
-The Movie Soundtrack, Wanted on Voyage, The White Album, X, which charted in previous years but reached peaks on their latest chart run).
+The Movie Soundtrack, Wanted on Voyage, The Beatles, X, which charted in previous years but reached peaks on their latest chart run).

 Twelve artists scored multiple entries in the top 10 in 2018.

 Chart debuts

 Thirty-four artists achieved their first top 10 album in 2018 as a lead artist.
 The Mamma Mia! film cast had one other entry in their breakthrough year.

 The following table (collapsed on desktop site) does not include acts who had previously charted as part of a group and secured their first top 10 solo album, or featured appearances on compilations or other artists recordings.